 Brands & products

 Eppendorf products include pipettes, pipetting systems, dispensers, centrifuges and mixers.
-Beyond that, Eppendorf also offers ultra-low-temperature freezers, fermentors and bioreactors, CO2 incubators, shakers and cell manipulation systems.
+Beyond that, Eppendorf also offers ultra-low-temperature freezers, fermentors and bioreactors, CO2 incubators and shakers.
 Consumables such as pipette tips, reaction tubes, microplates and single-use bioreactor vessels complete the range of top-quality premium products.

 It is part of the Eppendorf strategy to introduce new products and applications to the market on an ongoing basis.
 At the same time, service to support our products is increasingly gaining in importance; previously limited to repairs, our service activities now involve longer-term contracts.

 The beginnings of the Eppendorf Group go back to 1945, when technicians around the company founders Dr. Heinrich Netheler and Dr. Hans Hinz began repairing medical devices on the grounds of the University Medical Center Hamburg-Eppendorf.
 The company is still owned by the founding families today.
 It is headquartered in Hamburg, Germany.
 Eppendorf has always been an innovative company, consistently choosing the name and legal form that best fit the company and its specific stage of development.
 Eppendorf AG was transformed into a SE (Societas Europaea) in October 2021.
 As a result, the company now conducts business as a European stock corporation.
 This new legal form underscores Eppendorf’s evolution into a modern, global company with a particular international and European focus.